PitPik/circularjs/README.md

 * Open router for all kinds of purposes
 * Toolbox for common functionality like add/remove/toggle/hasClass, event handling, localStorage, cookies, etc.
 * Resource loader (for easy component development)
+* Auto AMD loader with lookahead for even faster loading times.

 CircularJS combines all those tools to easily abstract app modules and build high performance SPAs.
 CircularJS is very small (~7.3KB gZip) and fast and therefore the best joice for mobile apps.